Okay, a little more about me. Ideally, I'd like to talk about YOU and get to know you better!

 I taught myself website building skills in 1999 when I researched self-publishing online, and learned that I would need to promote my own book, and the best way was to have a website about it.
 I tried a few free sub-domain sites first to get the hang of it.
 Then I was asked to build one for a mission in Saskatoon, and because I'm a responsible person who takes assignments very seriously, I got that one finished before I got my book website up.

 That came in 2001 when my novel, Ruthe's Secret Roses was published through Booklocker.com.
 So I set up Ruthes-SecretRoses.com.
 I tried out many new things on it, including affiliate marketing.
-That siteis currently going through a complete overhaul to make it compatible with responsive design, but I that will take some time yet, as it had grown to over 1000 pages!.
+That site has gone through a complete overhaul to make it compatible with responsive design, but that took some time as it had grown to over 1000 pages!.

 You see, as I made internet friends I ended up building websites for their ministries and missions around the globe.
 In almost each case, I ended up being the maintainer of their sites too.
 That means I have a stable of over 25 sites that I look after, and only 11 of them are mine.